Menendez corruption and bribery trial: What to know

-The jury in Sen. Bob Menendez’s bribery trial didn’t reach a verdict in its initial deliberations on Monday.
+After a third full day of deliberations, the jury in Sen. Bob Menendez’s bribery and corruption case did not reach a verdict Thursday.

-The panel deliberated for about 90 minutes after attorneys gave their closing arguments last Thursday.
-Deliberations will continue Tuesday morning.
-The trial is now in its 10th week.
+In addition, the judge dismissed one member who had told him before the trial that she had a scheduled vacation beginning next week.
+An alternate will take her place.

+The jury began its third day of deliberations Thursday after the panel began deliberations on Monday for only about 90 minutes.
+Closing arguments were finished last week.

 The New Jersey Democrat is accused of accepting a plethora of donations and gifts from a wealthy friend in exchange for political influence.
 Both Menendez and the doctor, Salomon Melgen, have maintained their innocence.